hewison-chris/agora-cl-docs/website/docs/devtools/end-to-end.md

 ## How are E2E tests special?

 E2E tests are located in https://github.com/zeroone-boa/agora-cl/tree/develop/testing/endtoend.
 They are regular Go tests enhanced by Bazel.
-The main reason why we need Bazel is to prepare binaries for components executed by the test, including the beacon node and validator.
+The main reason why we need Bazel is to prepare binaries for components executed by the test, including the Agora node and validator.
 This means we are testing the system as a whole, including all inter-process communication.
 E2E uses a dedicated beacon config that overrides several important parameters, such as time-related values (we don't want the test to take too long given that it's supposed to run for several epochs).

 :::info
 The difference between `TestEndToEnd_MinimalConfig` and `TestEndToEnd_MinimalConfig_ValidatorAtCurrentRelease` is that the former runs the latest validator code, whereas the latter run the validator's latest release.
 The idea is to ensure backwards compatibility between `HEAD` and the latest validator release.